Referencenumber

 Attribute Example: draggable

-The draggable attribute determines whether the <point> can be dragged around the <graph>.
+The draggable attribute determines whether the <number> can be dragged around the <graph>.
 All graphical objects are draggable by default.

 Attribute Example: displayDigits/displayDecimals